History

 Betta splendens has one of the longest and best-documented domestication histories of any aquarium fish.
 The Thai plakat fighting tradition predates Western scientific knowledge of the species by at least 400 years.
 Cantor wrote it down in 1849; Regan named it in 1910; Matte shipped it to Berlin in 1896; the IBC standardized its showing in 1967.
 Each date is a chapter in a story that starts in 14th-century Thai rice paddies.

-This pillar covers the full documented history across three spokes.
+This section covers the full documented history across three articles.

 The Thai origin: plakat culture